Autism Test for Adults: What to Expect

 Why More and More Adults Are Taking an Autism Test

 The number of adults seeking an autism evaluation has been steadily increasing for years.
-Improved scientific knowledge, a more differentiated understanding of the autism spectrum, and growing public awareness are enabling people to contextualize their experiences for the first time.
+Better science, a more differentiated picture of the autism spectrum, and growing public awareness are letting people contextualize their experience for the first time.

 Perhaps you recognize yourself in descriptions of autistic experiences.
 Perhaps someone close to you has raised the possibility.
-Or you are discovering the topic because previous diagnoses like depression or anxiety disorder do not fully explain your experiences.
+Or maybe you are looking into it because earlier diagnoses (depression, anxiety) never fully explained what you were going through.
 Our scientifically based screening can be a first step.

 In this article, you will learn what an autism test for adults involves, which areas are examined, how online screenings work, and what steps make sense after the result.